top of page

 BOOK PRIZES

 Proceeds from lectures fund annual prizes for non-fiction historical writing on British India: The British in India Book Prize and The British in India Military History Book Prize.
-The results of The British in India Book Prize 2024 are given here.
+The results of The British in India Book Prize 2024 are given here and the shortlist for The British in India Book Prize 2025 is given here.

 bottom of page